kennysmithed/oels2020/index.md

 ### Week 5 (19th October): No class

+You could use the opportunity for catchup or lookahead reading.

 ### Week 6 (26th October): Word learning / frequency learning

 *Scientific content:* probability matching and regularisation